Advertiser Disclosure

 As a Diamond Medallion, you don’t need to worry about paying checked baggage fees.
 Image Credit: Delta Air Lines

 You receive your first checked bag free on all Delta and partner flights as a Diamond Medallion perk.
-The free checked baggage benefit also extends to 8 of your traveling companions, which can be several hundred dollars saved depending on the itinerary and how many bags you may be checking.
+The free checked baggage benefit also extends to 8 of your traveling companions, saving several hundred dollars depending on the itinerary and how many bags you may be checking.

 Waived Same-Day Confirmed Fees ($400 Value)